 Latest posts by Carrie Taylor

 The Texas Renaissance Festival is back in town, and if you and your family have never been, make this year your first.
-As the state's largest festival of its kind (and one of the biggest in the country), it is an experience like no other.
-Even its 200-acre location has an eclectic story; a former strip mining site turned Renaissance theme park complete with authentic art, larger-than-life statues and structures, and a village of shops, restaurants, and stages that look like they've been plucked from another era.
+As the state's largest festival of its kind (and one of the biggest in the country), it is an experience like no other - and it's just a short drive from Houston.
+Even its 200-acre location has an eclectic story; a former strip-mining site turned Renaissance theme park complete with authentic art, larger-than-life statues and structures, and a village of shops, restaurants, and stages that look like they've been plucked from another era.